Accommodation in London

 Don't rush!

 Looking for accommodation can be overwhelming, especially if you are moving to a new country.
-Do not panic - we have many students arrive in London with short term accommodation booked for a few weeks, so they can search and see the property they sign for long term in person, and there are many benefits to this.
+Do not panic – many students arrive in London with short-term accommodation booked for a few weeks, so they can search and see the property they sign for long-term in person.
+There are many benefits to this.

 Our International Student Advisor and former international RCA student, Bernadette, shares her experience with you: